gramener/comicgen/README.md

 <!-- var introduction -->
 We love comics.
 We badly wanted to create comic strips.
-But there was one problem.
+But there was one problems.
 Some of us can't draw a straight line for nuts.

 But why should that stop us from creating comics?
 So here's a gift to ourselves and the world &mdash; a **Comic Creator**.